quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Version Negotiation Packet {#packet-version}

 A Version Negotiation packet is inherently not version-specific.
-Upon receipt by a client, it will appear to be a packet using the long header, but will be identified as a Version Negotiation packet based on the Version field having a value of 0.
+Upon receipt by a client, it will be identified as a Version Negotiation packet based on the Version field having a value of 0.

 The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server, and is only sent by servers.